kapawlak/128A_Remote/lab6-light/lab6.md

 ![figure showing in/out of phase](imgs/1.png)
 :::
 ::: Question
-What are the requirements of the set up in order to see interference patterns?
+What are the requirements of the setup in order to see interference patterns?
 If you cut two holes in a piece of paper and shine a light through it, will you see it?
 :::

 ::: Question